Competition for Japan Scholars

 The Woodrow Wilson International Center for Scholars is seeking Japanese Scholars for the Wilson Center Japan Scholar Program.
 Successful applicants can spend up to one year in residence at the Woodrow Wilson Center, in the heart of Washington, D.C., where they will carry out advanced, policy-oriented research and writing designed to bridge the gap between the academic and policy communities.
 The length of the Japan Scholar’s appointment will be determined according to his or her own needs and the Wilson Center’s available resources.
 The minimum period of residence for the Japan Scholar program is three months.

 The Japan Scholar Program is made possible by the generosity of the Sasakawa Peace Foundation.

 This competition is open to current citizens or legal permanent residents of Japan.
 Applications will be accepted from individuals in academia, business, journalism, government, law, and related professions.
 Candidates must be currently pursuing research on key public policy issues facing Japan, including U.S.-Japanese relations and East Asian political, security, and economic issues.

 Applicants must have the terminal degree in their field (for academics, this generally means a Ph.D., but for other professions other appropriate qualifications will be considered), and at least eight years of professional and/or research experience.
 Preferences will be given to applicants who have published scholarly books or substantial articles in academic or policy-related journals or newspapers.

 Scholars must be able to hold a valid passport and J-1 visa and are required to have health insurance.
-Scholars in residence at the Center for more than three months may obtain insurance through the Center.
-For shorter term scholars, the Center can suggest insurance companies that can provide the appropriate health insurance.

 Applicants must be professionally fluent in both written and spoken English.